Our lab currently has several ongoing research projects in electrochemical water and wastewater treatment.

 - Soon to be released.

-Project Team at Auburn: To be announced.
+Project Team at Auburn: TBD.

 Selected Publications: